Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 - `1`: Major change can have incompatible function changes
 - `2`: Minor change, mostly backward compatible
-- `3`: Patch change, bugfix for instance
+- `3`: Patch change, a bugfix for instance

 You can read more on the [semver website](https://semver.org/).

-Once you updated the version, you can publish it as you did before:
+Once you have updated the version, you can publish it as you did before:

 ```bash
 npm publish